 Mahashivaratri is being celebrated today, 17th Feb 2015 throughout the globe by the hindu community.
-This festival brings back lots of fond memories of how it was celebrated at our home since I was a kid.
+This festival brings back lots of fond memories of how it was celebrated at our home when I was a kid.

 Lord Shiva was my mother’s favourite deity.
 She would not exhaust writing His holy name as Likhita japa daily without fail.
 She had written about atleast 50 plus notebooks filled with the ‘Om Namashivaya’ during her life span.
 Every Monday would see her going with all the puja items to the local Shiva temple whether rain or shine to offer abhishekam to her dear Lord.
 This again went on for more than a decade.